Because sound travels through any medium, including water, it would make sense for microphones to be waterproof.

 As mentioned before, impure water will potentially short active electronics.

-At extreme humidity, this is something to consider, especially when working with active microphones (condensers and active ribbons) that have much more inner circuitry than passive microphones (dynamics and passive ribbons).
+This is something to consider at extreme humidity, especially when working with active microphones (condensers and active ribbons) that have much more inner circuitry than passive microphones (dynamics and passive ribbons).

 Condenser Capsule Malfunction